Jugular foramen

 A jugular foramen is one of the two (left and right) large foramina (openings) in the base of the skull, located behind the carotid canal.
 It is formed by the temporal bone and the occipital bone.
-It allows many structures to pass, including the inferior petrosal sinus, three cranial nerves, the sigmoid sinus, and meningeal arteries.
+It allows many structures to pass, including the inferior petrosal sinus, three cranial nerves, the sigmoid sinus, and the posterior meningeal artery.

 Structure

 The jugular foramen is formed in front by the petrous portion of the temporal bone, and behind by the occipital bone.
 It is generally slightly larger on the right side than on the left side.

 Contents

 The jugular foramen may be subdivided into three compartments, each with their own contents.